Michigan Court of Appeals: Overview

 The court has 25 judges who are elected from four electoral districts for 6-year terms on a non-partisan ballot.
 Vacancies are filled by the governor.
 Judges or candidates who reach the age of 70 are not allowed to run for election.
+Although the judges are elected in districts, they sit as one statewide court.

 Cases are heard by panels of 3 judges, similarly to the U.S. Courts of Appeals.
 Like most appellate courts, the Court of Appeals observes the principle of stare decisis, where a court's reasoning in its past precedents binds its present decisions.
 When a panel of the court disagrees with a prior precedent, it must abide by the earlier decision in deciding the case at hand.
 When a panel expresses its disagreement with a prior precedent, there is a mechanism to convene a special 7-member "conflict panel" (similar to the en banc procedure in the U.S. Courts of Appeals) that resolves the conflict between the earlier decision and the expressed desire of a panel of the court's judges to depart from that precedent.
 Unlike the circuits of the federal courts, the Michigan Court of Appeal's precedents apply are applied statewide regardless of the district in which an opinion is handed down.